gocomu/cli/README.md

 Available commands:

+   new       Create New Project
-   new       Create a new project embed     Embed all *.wav/*.aiff files as []byte serve     Hot load your composition after save offline   Render the output as wav/aiff
+   embed     Embed all *.wav/*.aiff files as []byte serve     Hot load your composition after save offline   Render the output as wav/aiff build     Build a stand-alone binary

 Flags: